charmed-kubernetes/kubernetes-docs/pages/k8s/how-to-cos-lite.md

 also be useful to integrate monitoring into existing setups.

-To make monitoring your cluster a delightful experience, Canonical provides first-class integration between Charmed Kubernetes and COS Lite.
+To make monitoring your cluster a delightful experience, Canonical provides first-class integration between Charmed Kubernetes and COS Lite (Canonical Observability Stack).
 This guide will help you integrate a COS Lite deployment with a Charmed Kubernetes deployment.

 This document assumes you have a controller with an installation of Charmed Kubernetes.
 If this is not your case, refer to